gzholtkevych/distr_comp/PROJECT_IDEAS.md

 * $q\in\mathop{\mathrm{neighbors}}(p)\Rightarrow q\in\mathop{\mathrm{delivery}}(p)$ for any $p,q\in\mathbb P_n$;
 * $p'\in\mathop{\mathrm{neighbors}}(p)\land q\in\mathop{\mathrm{delivery}}(p')\Rightarrow q\in\mathop{\mathrm{delivery}}(p)$ for any $p,p',q\in\mathbb P_n$.

-Constraint (1) forbids sending a message to itself, and constraint (2) guarantees the possibility of delivering a message between any two processes.
+Constraint (1) forbids sending a message to itself, and constraint (2) guarantees the possibility of delivering a message between any two local processes.

 ## How to build $\mathop{\mathrm{delivery}}$